chanzuckerberg/cellxgene-documentation/portal/data-portal.md

 ![Cellxgene Data Portal homepage](../.gitbook/assets/image%20%2811%29.png)

-{% hint style="info" %}
-**Note**: We are adding search and filter capability to the the Data Portal.
+> **Note**: We are adding search and filter capability to the the Data Portal.
 For now, the current best way to find datasets from a particular author or tissue is to `CTRL + F` to find matching text on the page.
-{% endhint %}

 Clicking on a Collection name sends you to that collection's page, which contains a description, key links, and the datasets of the Collection: